Dog Warden Service

 Barking Dogs - We can investigate an allegation that the barking is unreasonable.
 If the noise level is shown to be so then the Environmental Protection Team has the powers to take further action against the owner.
 Please see the noise nuisance page for more information.

-Microchipping - We encourage all dog owners to get their pets microchipped.
+Microchipping - As of 6 April 2016 it is compulsory for dog owners to get their pets microchipped.
 Please see the RSPCA Microchipping page for advice.